redFrik/biopump/README.md

 * Connect a video projector and sound to the laptop.
 * Open and run the sketch `biopump_graphics.pde` in Processing.
 It should display fullscreen black with a few green dots.
 * Start SuperCollider and run the code in either `biopump_singleplayer.scd` or `biopump_multiplayer.scd`.
-* The capacitive sensors are calibrated at startup so do not touch them at the same time as you start the SuperCollider code.
+* The capacitive sensors are calibrated at startup so do not touch them at the same time as you evaluate the SuperCollider code.

 ## Single player